hugo12chiarelo-jpg/fmea-agent-test/templates/templates/system_prompt.md

 ## FAILURE MODE AND CAUSE LOGIC

-- Failure Modes must describe observable functional or performance deviations.
+- Failure Modes must describe observable functional or performance deviations related to the technical origin of the equipment and the technical symtpoms.
 - Failure Causes must be technically plausible and directly linked to the failure mode.
 - Avoid generic causes when a more specific technical cause can be inferred.
 - When no reliable cause can be determined, classify the result as **Engineer Analysis**.